 Dr Charlotte M Parker

 Dr. Parker is the wife of Suffragan Bishop Leon Parker.
-She is the mother of five children.
+She is the mother of four children.
 She and Suffragan Bishop Parker established Zion Apostolic Church in 1985, and have continued as the Pastor and First Lady.
 She has held the position of Second-Vice President, First Vice-President, and presently serves as auxiliary President.